The Nation: 1970s to 2024

 In an era of instant, 140-character news cycles and reflexive toeing of the party line, it's incredible to think of the 150-year history of The Nation.
-It's more than a magazine — it's a crucible of ideas forged in the time of Emancipation, tempered through depression and war and the civil-rights movement, and honed as sharp and relevant as ever in an age of breathtaking technological and economic change.
+It's more than a magazine—it's a crucible of ideas forged in the time of Emancipation, tempered through depression and war and the civil-rights movement, and honed as sharp and relevant as ever in an age of breathtaking technological and economic change.
 Through it all, The Nation has exhibited that great American tradition of expanding our moral imaginations, stoking vigorous dissent, and simply taking the time to think through our country's challenges anew.
 If I agreed with everything written in any given issue of the magazine, it would only mean that you are not doing your jobs.
 But whether it is your commitment to a fair shot for working Americans, or equality for all Americans, it is heartening to know that an American institution dedicated to provocative, reasoned debate and reflection in pursuit of those ideals can continue to thrive.

 On January 14, 2016, The Nation endorsed Vermont Senator Bernie Sanders for President.
 In their reasoning, the editors of The Nation professed that "Bernie Sanders and his supporters are bending the arc of history toward justice.
 Theirs is an insurgency, a possibility, and a dream that we proudly endorse."

 On June 15, 2019, Heuvel stepped down as editor; D. D. Guttenplan, the editor-at-large, took her place.

 On March 2, 2020, The Nation again endorsed Vermont Senator Bernie Sanders for President.
 In their reasoning, the editors of The Nation professed: "As we find ourselves on a hinge of history—a generation summoned to the task of redeeming our democracy and restoring our republic—no one ever has to wonder what Bernie Sanders stands for."

 On February 23, 2022, The Nation named Jacobin founder Bhaskar Sunkara its new president.
+In December 2023, Sunkara announced the magazine would be switching from a biweekly format to a larger monthly publication.

+On September 23, 2024, The Nation endorsed Kamala Harris for the 2024 United States presidential election but with criticism on foreign politics, especially in regard to the Gaza war.
+On October 25, 2024, the magazine published an article, by the magazine's interns, criticizing this endorsement.
+Following Donald Trump's victory in the election, The Nation ran an opinion piece attributing the result to widespread support for "anti-system politics" among American society, drawing parallels between Harris' campaign and that of Hillary Clinton in 2016.